Nickil21/nickil21.github.io/_posts/2020-04-07-bridging-the-gap-between-training-and-inference-for-neural-machine-translation.md

 # Introduction
 ---
 * During Training, ground truth words as context.
 At inference, self-generated words as context.
-* Overcorrection, if we only use self-generated words as context.
+* Over-correction, if we only use self-generated words as context.
+* A sentence usually has multiple reasonable translations and it cannot be said that the model makes a mistake even if it generates a word different from the ground truth word.
+For example:

+**reference**: We should comply with the rule.<br><br>
+**cand1**: We should abide with the rule.<br>
+**cand2**: We should abide by the law.<br>
+**cand3**: We should abide by the rule.<br>
+{: .notice}

 # How it Solves
 ---

-Propose two samples from ground-truth words and oracle words as context.

-## RNNSearch Model

-{% include figure image_path="/assets/images/nlp_papers_summary/pic_9.png"
- alt="this is a placeholder image" %}
+The main framework is to feed as context either the ground truth words or the previous predicted words, i.e. oracle words, with a certain probability.
+This potentially can reduce the gap between training and inference by training the model to handle the situation which will appear during test time.

 ## Oracle Translation Generation